 Log on to the DMS console.

-In the top navigation bar, click Database Development.
-In the left-side navigation pane, choose Environment Construction > Database Clone.
+In the top navigation bar, move your pointer over Database Development.
+Choose Environment Construction > Database Clone.

 In the upper-right corner of the Database CloneTickets page, click Database Clone.

-On the Database clone order apply page, set the parameters that are described in the following table.
+On the Ticket Application page, set the parameters that are described in the following table.

 The source database whose data you want to clone.
 You can enter a keyword to search for a database and select the database from the matched results.Note